rushabhjhaveri/Notes/Technology/AWS/Certified_Cloud_Practitioner/Billing_Pricing.md

     * used to compare costs of running infrastructure on premise versus in the AWS Cloud
     * generates reports to present to C-level execs to make a business case to move to the cloud

+Note: Go through calculators significantly, they are heavily asked in the exam